Application Security - Capacity Indicators, Classifications, and Workflows

 AppSecWorkType::FedAppSecRelCert Indicates the work was associated to the AppSec Federal AppSec release certification and merge monitor review duties

-AppSecWorkType::SecurityMRReview Indicates the work was associated to the AppSec merge request security reviews (non stable counterpart MR reviews) duties
+AppSecWorkType::SecurityMRReview Indicates the work was associated to the AppSec merge request security reviews (including stable counterpart MR reviews) duties

 AppSecWorkType::TriageRotation Indicates the work was associated to the AppSec Triage Rotation